OpenShot/openshot-qt/doc/quick_tutorial.rst

 Definitions
 ------------
+Animation:
+   The technique of making inanimate objects or drawings appear to move in motion pictures or computer graphics.
+   Here's a better explaination in the `cAnimation <animation.rst#Animations>`_ section of the User Guide.
 Clip:
    Each media file you add to the OpenShot timeline is called a clip.
+   Here's a better explaination in the `Clips <clips.rst#clips>`_ section of the User Guide.
 Project:
    All of the files, transitions, effects and animations that you make or use within OpenShot.
- Profile:
-   A profile is a collection of common video settings (size, frame rate, aspect ratio, etc…).
-Animation:
-   The technique of making inanimate objects or drawings appear to move in motion pictures or computer graphics.
 Transition:
    A transition is used to gradually fade (or wipe) between two clips.
+   Here's a better explaination in the `Transitions <transitions.rst#transitions>`_ section of the User Guide.